Chocobozzz/PeerTube/support/doc/plugins/guide.md

 PeerTube plugins and themes should be published on [NPM](https://www.npmjs.com/) so that PeerTube indexes take into account your plugin (after ~ 1 day).
 An official plugin index is available on [packages.joinpeertube.org](https://packages.joinpeertube.org/api/v1/plugins), with no interface to present packages.

+> The official plugin index source code is available at https://framagit.org/framasoft/peertube/plugin-index

 ## Write a plugin/theme

 Steps: